-Consider the broadband infrastructure and digital equity needs of the Kansas City metropolitan area - its urban, suburban and rural neighborhoods and communities.

-- The Kansas City region's stakeholders, like those in other parts of the two states and the nation, have concerns about the proposed FCC Fabric Map, both in terms of the accuracy and completeness of housing units as the base layer, and the availability and adequacy (unserved or underserved) of census block groups as reported by internet service providers.
+- The two states should incorporate the broadband infrastructure and digital equity needs of the Kansas City metropolitan area its urban, suburban and rural neighborhoods and communities in their state broadband infrastructure and digital equity plans. - The Kansas City region's stakeholders, like those in other parts of the two states and the nation, have concerns about the proposed FCC Fabric Map, both in terms of the accuracy and completeness of housing units as the base layer, and the availability and adequacy (unserved or underserved) of broadband coverage for census block groups as reported by internet service providers.
 We encourage the states in their state plans to enable processes for local communities to challenge the accuracy of the map with local data as the states implement their challenge processes.
 The short timeframes and complexity of the FCC challenge process has limited the ability of many communities and organizations to submit challenges.
-Given more time, communities could identify areas where infrastructure investments are necessary. - The states should support broadband infrastructure investments that enable fixed wireless providers to serve areas difficult or expensive to serve with fiber, particularly for urban neighborhoods, for rural areas and for public mesh networks that offer secure Wi-Fi for residents. - The states should set priorities for last mile infrastructure to connect public housing and other multi-unit properties to enable residents to have access to affordable, quality internet services. - Encourage organizations serving similar populations and geographies with the states to collaborate in designing and delivering digital equity services.
+Given more time, communities could identify areas where infrastructure investments are necessary. - The states should support broadband infrastructure investments for fixed wireless providers to serve areas difficult or expensive to serve with fiber, particularly for urban neighborhoods, for rural areas and for public mesh networks that offer secure Wi-Fi for residents. - The states should set priorities for last mile infrastructure to connect public housing and other multi-unit properties to enable residents to have access to affordable, quality internet services. - The states should encourage organizations serving similar populations and geographies within the states to collaborate in designing and delivering digital equity services.
+The states could give priority to such collaboration.
 Give priority to digital equity grants that emphasize services to underserved and special populations.
-Encourage organizations to outline their approaches to sustainability so that the federal BEAD and digital equity funding provide the important foundation for ongoing digital investments. - When possible, enable not-for-profit and local government applications to secure funds with smaller match requirements.
-Assist smaller internet service providers with some upfront cash for awards for infrastructure investments to unserved and underserved areas to allow them to compete with larger companies.
+Encourage organizations to outline their approaches to sustainability so that the federal BEAD and digital equity funding provide the important foundation for ongoing digital investments. - The states should consider whether internet service providers that received previous federal broadband grants have performed successfully prior to awarding additional funds. - When possible, enable not-for-profit and local government applications to secure funds with smaller match requirements.
+Assist smaller internet service providers, electric coops and other similar companies with some upfront cash for awards for infrastructure investments to unserved and underserved areas to allow them to compete with larger companies.